 Over the last few years, Shure has gained notoriety for producing high-quality recording equipment.
 And amongst its expansive catalog of choices, the SM58 Cardioid Dynamic Vocal Microphone continues to grow in popularity.

 Since its initial launch in 2004, this microphone has become popular amongst podcasters, musicians, comedians, and everyone who needs a microphone to deliver a fantastic vocal performance.

 Durable, affordable, and packed with features that can deliver detailed recorded vocals and outstanding audio quality, there isn’t much this amazing microphone can’t do.

 But is it the right choice for your podcasting needs?
 And what exactly makes it such a great microphone?

 Join us as we take a thorough look into the Shure SM58.
-Here, we’ll break down each of its features and determine exactly why this microphone has become the industry standard for recording vocals.
+Here, we’ll break down each feature and determine precisely why this microphone has become the industry standard for recording vocals.

 Table of Contents

 Let’s kick things off by looking at the overall design of the Shure SM58.
 Its enamel-coated metal construction makes it highly durable and ensures it’s rugged enough to carry between recording sessions without getting damaged easily.

 The microphone’s head, which houses the dynamic capsule, is made from a steel-mesh grille.
 This design also reduces the chances of it suffering from damage or environmental exposure and keeps it well protected.

 This steel-mesh grille is also removable, making it easy to clean the inside of the microphone when necessary.

 However, this “outdated” connection doesn’t mean you can’t use it to record directly into your computer.
 You’ll have to use an interface with an XLR input, which is simple enough.

 Something else incredibly appealing about this microphone is that many of its internal parts are easy to source and replace.

 This ease means that, in the unlikely event of something going wrong, you won’t have to purchase a new microphone, which can save you a lot of money.

 It doesn’t require any disposal or rechargeable batteries to get it working, and it doesn’t even rely on Phantom power to operate it.